Our daily lives are filled with a variety of sounds. The loudness of sound is expressed as a numerical value called the "noise level.

 Approximate noise level

-Noise Level (dB) | Assumed location |
+Noise level (dB) | Assumed location |

 80~90 | Inside pachinko parlors and game arcades |

-70~80 | In airplanes, on trains, around major highways, the sound of cicadas |
+70~80 | In airplanes, on trains, around major highways, cicadas |

-60~70 | On board Shinkansen bullet trains, buses, and coffee shops Inside a family restaurant |
+60~70 | Shinkansen bullet trains, buses, coffee shops, family restaurants |

 50~60 | Around bank counters, in museums, around government office counters, in bookstores |

-40~50 | High-rise residential area (daytime), quiet office, cemetery (daytime), in museum Detached residential area (daytime), in library |
+40~50 | High-rise residential area (daytime), quiet office, cemetery (daytime), in museum, detached residential area (daytime), in library |

 30~40 | High-rise residential area (at night), detached residential area (at night), hotel rooms |